 The best advice we can give is: Keep it simple.

 Yes, we know, we know.
-It’s tempting to dress your newborn into cute clothes.
+It’s tempting to dress your newborn into those branded and cute organic baby clothes.

 However, you should prioritize your newborn baby’s comfort over anything else.
 A calm, content baby will make the whole experience much smoother.

 Bulky outfits MAKE IT DIFFICULT for you and the baby.
 It can also make your baby squirm or cry during the car ride home.

 On top of it all, make sure your baby won’t get too warm or too cold with your choice of garments.